nguyenyou/scalawind/README.md

 We use fluent syntax to type our tailwind classes.
 These classes will be compiled at compile-time so there's no runtime cost for this.

-The `sw` method is a macro that will do the compile classes.
+The `sw` method is a macro that will transform the all the function calls into just one single literal string at compile-time.
-The `tw` object contains all the classes and modifiers.

 ## How to use